tldr-pages/tldr/pages/common/nodenv.md

 `nodenv version`

-- Show the location of a NodeJS-installed command, e.g. `npm`:
+- Display the location of a Node.js installed command (e.g. `npm`):

 `nodenv which {{command}}`